TomasHubelbauer/svg-3d/readme.md

 ### Fix the cottage model missing most faces in the render

 ### Fix the cat and dog models being too far away from the camera and flat

+### Introduce mutating methods for matrix and point manipulation to avoid allocations

+### Introduce a reproducible Puppeteer harness for profiling performance improvements

+### Figure out what's broken in `render-wip` compared to `render`

+The WIP version is much faster, because it cuts down on allocations, but I made a mistake somewhere and now the mesh slides towards the origin as it rotates.